gvvaughan/specl/index.md

-When constructed without a specific `format_alternatives` entry, `Matcher` uses the default format, similarly to how `table.concat` behaves with ", " separators, except that the final separator is always " or ", and the individual entries are stringified first.
+When constructed without a specific `format_alternatives` entry, `Matcher` uses the default format, similarly to how `table.concat` behaves with ", " separators, except that the final separator is always the string " or ", and the individual entries are stringified first.
 If you want to make use of that format in your own matchers, it is available in `specl.util` as `concat`.
-Again examples of this, and the more complicated shell output formatter (`specl.util.reformat`) are available in the source code, from `specl/shell.lua`.
+Again examples of this, and the more complicated shell output formatter (`specl.util.reformat`) are available in the source code, from `lib/specl/shell.lua`.

 One final feature of the `Matcher` constructor is that you can have it enforce a particular type (or types) for the `actual` parameter, by